biocarl/til-biocarl/README.md

 # 📅 09.01.2023 html: What is the doctype declaration doing at the beginning of a document?
+- 🤖: *The doctype declaration at the beginning of a document is used to specify which version of HTML the document is using.*
 ```html
 <!DOCTYPE html>
 ```